 2. Be Upfront

-Paul: It's not a bad idea to be even a bit more upfront and simply say, 'I don't think I'm the right person for you.'
+It’s not a bad idea to be even a bit more upfront and simply say, ‘I don’t think I’m the right person for you.’
+When terminating a contract, I do it as pleasantly as possible.
+I think that we need to be honest, not everybody is going to work with everybody.
+Otherwise, you’d end up marrying everybody.

 Turn your IT into a utility.
 Ask a dork about automating repetitive tasks.